jack11wagner/DataWranglingProject/README.md

     - Column to find length between debut game and last game in playerbios
     - *** Possibly a column for Win/Loss Ratio ***
+    - Calculated Player Career Length using datetime library
+    - Calculated the average games per year based on each players career length, if they had completed over 6 months in a certain year we decided to round up an additional year
+    - Aggregation On Birth Places/States seeing different performances from different birthplaces
+    - Utilized relative datedelta to calculate career length including number of months included

+---

+- Date Manipulations:
+  - Took retrosheet dates and transformed them into proper mysql date format (From YYYY/MM/DD) to (YYYY-MM-DD)
+  - Used Date Difference To calculate player Career Lengths in years

 - Copyright Message: